Wiffle ball: Leagues

-There are many competitive Wiffle® ball leagues in the United States, including Major League Wiffle® Ball at the forefront.
-Other prominent leagues include AWA Wiffle® Ball, Bay City Wiffle® Ball, WR Wiffle® Ball, Northville Wiffle® League, Kalamazoo Wiffle® ball League, Skibbe Wiffle® ball League, The HRL, NWA Wiffle® Ball, Big League Wiffle® Ball and Mid-Atlantic Wiffle®.
+There are many competitive Wiffle ball leagues in the United States, including Major League Wiffle Ball at the forefront.
+Other prominent leagues include AWA Wiffle Ball, Bay City Wiffle Ball, United States Wiffle League, Kalamazoo Wiffle Ball League, Skibbe Wiffle ball League, The HRL, NWA Wiffle Ball, Big League Wiffle Ball, Mid-Atlantic Wiffle, and Windy City Wiffleball, Minor league wiffle ball located in Rochester.

-AWA Wiffle® Ball launched in 2020 in a backyard in Edmonds, Washington, where the eight-team league remains based; over the course of the next four years, it expanded in popularity through its social media presence, airing live games on TikTok and later YouTube.
+AWA Wiffle Ball launched in 2020 in a backyard in Edmonds, Washington, where the eight-team league remains based; over the course of the next four years, it expanded in popularity through its social media presence, airing live games on TikTok and later YouTube.

-Another Wiffle® Ball league is MLW Wiffle® Ball.
 MLW was established by Kyle Schultz in Brighton, Michigan in 2009.
-The league consists of eight teams, which are the Eastern Eagles, Western Wildcats, Coastal Cobras, Midwest Mallards, Great Lakes Gators, Pacific Predators, Metro Magic, and Downtown Diamondbacks.
+The league consists of eight teams, which are the Coastal Cobras, Downtown Diamondbacks, Eastern Eagles, Great Lakes Gators, Metro Magic, Midwest Mallards, Pacific Predators, and Western Wildcats.

 MLW has a strong following on social media, uploads highlights of all of their games to YouTube, and has also hosted open public tournaments in 8 different states (Michigan, Ohio, Arizona, Texas, Illinois, New York, Massachusetts, and Pennsylvania).
-The league gained significant notoriety throughout its 2020 season, after several other professional sports were postponed or cancelled due to the COVID-19 pandemic.
+The league gained significant attention throughout its 2020 season, after several other professional sports were postponed or cancelled due to the COVID-19 pandemic.
 The league has been featured by TBS, The Athletic, Whistle Sports, and twice been highlighted on ESPN's SportsCenter Top 10 Plays.
-They also have played games in states other than Michigan, in which they have played games in Oklahoma, Ohio, Vermont, California, Pennsylvania, Missouri, Georgia, Florida, New York, Illinois, and Texas.
-Notable venues they have played in include Fifth Third Field, home of the Toledo Mud Hens, and a Wiffle® ball field at Citizens Bank Park in Philadelphia, home of the Phillies.
+They also have played games in states other than Michigan, in which they have played games in Oklahoma, Ohio, Vermont, California, Pennsylvania, Missouri, Georgia, Florida, New York, Illinois, Texas, and Maryland.
+Notable venues they have played in include Fifth Third Field, home of the Toledo Mud Hens, and a Wiffle ball field at Citizens Bank Park in Philadelphia, home of the Phillies.
 In 2022, MLW began playing their World Series games at neutral sites, where they played at SoFi Stadium in Los Angeles, home of the NFL's Los Angeles Rams and Los Angeles Chargers, for the 2022 World Series, where the Diamondbacks swept the Cobras in 3 to win their second straight title.
 That event was without fans unlike the 2023 World Series, which was held at Mercedes-Benz Stadium in Atlanta, home of the NFL's Atlanta Falcons and the MLS Atlanta United.
 In that series, the Magic came back from a 2–0 deficit in the series to win their first World Series title over the Eagles.
-Most recently, in 2024, the World Series was held at AT&T Stadium in Dallas, home of the NFL's Dallas Cowboys.
-In that series, the Eagles got revenge from their 2023 World Series loss when they swept the Predators in 3 to win their first title since 2016.
-The most recent champions are the Eastern Eagles, managed by Daniel Schultz.
+In 2024, the World Series was held at AT&T Stadium in Dallas.
+In that series, the Eagles got revenge from their 2023 World Series loss when they swept the Predators in three games to win their first title since 2016.
+Most recently, in 2025, the World Series was held at George C. Page Stadium on the campus of Loyola Marymount University in Los Angeles.
+In that series, the Mallards defeated the Gators in five games to win their first title since 2017.